Anker PowerCore Essential 20000 PD - Large capacity power bank with 15V support for larger handheld devices

 Trickle charge mode corrects for this, by forcing the power bank to stay on for a couple of hours.
 Allowing small accessories time to charge.

 For Anker’s power bank you double press the button to activate the mode.
 A green LED will turn on in place of one of the blue LEDs.
 After two hours the power bank will switch back to regular mode.
-Shutting down completely shortly afterwards.
+Shutting down completely shortly afterward.
 Or you can double press the button again to exit from trickle charge mode.
 There’s no harm in allowing the power bank to stay in trickle charge mode for the full duration.

 No Fast Charging With Two Devices